lujunyan1118/SimpleBool/README.md

 #SimpleBool

-A python package for simulation and analysis of dynamic Boolean network models
+SimpleBool is a python package for simulation and analysis of dynamic Boolean network models.

+This software package was inspired by the pioneering work of István Albert and Réka Albert in bioligical Boolean networks .
+SimpleBool is similar to their python package [Booleannet](http://code.google.com/p/booleannet/) but does not require coding experience.
+We used a precaculated truth table to update the state of each node and simplified the Boolean model representation.
+Therefore SimpleBool runs relatively faster than Booleannet.
+However, for advanced users, Booleannet may be recommended since it is more flexible and contains more complex updating methods such as piece wise differential method.

 ##Features